 1) Contact Henry Dyson to register intent to pursue U-M STEM Research Career Award.

-2) As part of the application you should plan to upload a single PDF that includes each of the following three documents.
+2) As part of the application you should plan to upload a single PDF that includes each of the following four documents.
 Please prepare the document ahead of time so it is ready to upload.
 The document should be entitled “LASTNAME_FIRSTNAME_STEM-RCAYEAR” (e.g. Dyson_Henry_STEM-RCA2018)

 Document #1: A list of your STEM research activities.
 Each activity should include: